Nexdata-AI/1000-People-Driver-Behavior-Identification-Data/README.md

 ## Device
 visible light and infrared binocular camera, resolution 1,920x1,080
 ## Shooting position
-the center of the inside rear view mirror of the car, above the center console in the car, above the left A-pillar in the car, steering wheel position
+the center of the inside rearview mirror of the car, above the center console in the car, above the left A-pillar in the car, steering wheel position, rearview mirror wide angle lens position
 ## Collecting time
 day, evening, night
 ## Collecting light
 normal light, weak light, strong light
 ## Vehicle Type
-car, SUV, MVP, truck, coach
+car, SUV, MVP, truck, bus
 ## Data Format
 the video data format is .mp4
 ## Accuracy
 according to the accuracy of each person's acquisition action, the accuracy exceeds 95%;the accuracy of label annotation is not less than 95%

 # Licensing Information
 Commercial License